tusmechmes/Narwhal/README.md

   - Ability to manually move the printhead to a "start" location on the model. this would be useful when I want to start with a given physical object or previous print and before I heat up the exturder move it to the location it will start printing from. this could be in x, y & z and will allow multiple colors or additions to other pre-printed objects - this would be cool! :)
   - After a user selects a file to print, provide some extra configurations / info:
     - Ability to override file temp settings
-    - when the file specifies 1 extruder and the system has 2 installed, ability to select which one would extrude.
     - Ability to select out of 9 "center of mass" positions to print around.
 I found myself continuously printing at various corders to avoid re-shmearing ABS "glue" on the platform and avoid cooldown/heatup timely cycles. so would be nice to be able to specify: print on top-left cornet or "middle" or "left" etc.
     - Provide alerts (warnings)
       - File temp doesn't equal installed filament temp